The Ultimate One-Week Switzerland Itinerary

 What’s a trip to Switzerland without visiting a cheese or chocolate factory?
 Exactly.
 So today, you have the option to do both.
 After breakfast, store your bags either at the train station in Montreux or ask if you can leave them at your accommodation for the day.

-Then catch the train to the slightly touristy yet wonderful village of Gruyères.
-You might recognise parts of the journey from yesterday.
+Then, catch the train to the slightly touristy yet wonderful village of Gruyères.
+You might recognize parts of the journey from yesterday.
 The ride between Montreux and Montbovon is served by regular regional trains as well as the Golden Pass Line.

 Gruyères Medieval Castle